Olcán Wilkes: Parents appeal for donor to save son's life

 The parents of a seven-year-old boy diagnosed with a life-threatening condition have made a desperate plea for bone marrow donors to step forward.

-Olcán, from Newent, Gloucestershire, suffers from a blood disorder called aplastic anaemia.
+Olcán is a pupil at a school in Newent, Gloucestershire, who suffers from a blood disorder called aplastic anaemia.

 He needs an urgent bone marrow transplant and parents Sam and Genevieve Wilkes are asking people to find out if they are a match.